FAX: 310.228.3950

 Areas of Practice

-Mr. Katz's entertainment background includes representation of studios, independent producers, post-production facilities and broadcasting companies in connection with various types of claims, including those relating to participation accounting, copyright and idea submission, motion picture and television distribution rights, interactive rights and gaming licenses, disputes with talent, executive compensation disputes, employee misconduct, vertical integration, wrongful death and a host of insurance coverage issues unique to the entertainment industry.
+Marty's entertainment background is extensive and has included representation of studios, independent producers, gaming companies and other content providers, post-production facilities, distributors, broadcasting companies, wifi connectivity providers, talent agencies and venue builders and owners.
+Marty’s representation has spanned a wide variety of claims, including those relating to participation accounting, copyright and idea submission, distribution rights, music rights, interactive rights, gaming licenses, talent disputes, executive compensation disputes, employee misconduct claims, vertical integration, performer injuries, wrongful death and a host of insurance coverage issues unique to the entertainment industry.
+Marty has received numerous honors and awards, including the CLAY Award for California Lawyer's Attorney of the Year (2008), Entertainment.

-Mr. Katz's insurance coverage background also includes the handling of complex coverage disputes on behalf of policyholders concerning mass tort claims; product liability claims; environmental liabilities; construction defect claims; earthquake, natural disaster and other catastrophic losses; fidelity losses and other employment-related claims; aviation and aerospace claims; and insurance company bad faith, as well as risk management consulting for policyholders.
-Mr. Katz has extensive experience in connection with insurance placed in the London Market and has served on Creditors Committees for various insolvent London Market companies.
+Marty's insurance coverage background includes the handling of complex coverage disputes concerning mass tort claims; product liability claims; environmental liabilities; construction defect claims; earthquake, natural disaster and other catastrophic losses; fidelity losses and other employment-related claims; aviation and aerospace claims; and insurance company bad faith.
+Marty has extensive experience with insurance placed in the London Market and he served on Creditors’ Committees for various insolvent London Market companies.

 Representative Matters

-Mr. Katz served as lead counsel, and has argued two interlocutory appeals, in the matter giving rise to the landmark decision in the entertainment field, Wolf v.
+Marty served as lead counsel, and briefed and argued two interlocutory appeals, in the matter giving rise to the landmark decision in the entertainment field, Wolf v.
 Superior Court, 106 Cal.
 App.
 4th 625 (2003).
 In that case, the Court of Appeal held that the duty of a studio to account to a profit or revenue participant does not give rise to a fiduciary duty.
 This case ended the primary exposure for punitive damages that institutional players in the entertainment industry faced for nearly four decades.
-Mr. Katz tried the remainder of the case before a jury for sixteen weeks in 2005.
-Following trial, Mr. Katz won another landmark appellate decision in this case.
+Marty tried the remainder of the case before a jury for sixteen weeks in 2005.
+Following trial, Marty won another landmark appellate decision in this case.
 In Wolf v.
 Walt Disney Pictures and Television, 162 Cal.
 App.
-4th 1107 (2008), the Court of Appeal confirmed the judgment in favor of Disney on Wolf's claims, reversed the trial court on a contract interpretation issue that enables Disney to correct accounting errors made in favor of Wolf, and clarified the application of the implied covenant of good faith and fair dealing to contracts containing discretionary rights provisions.
+4th 1107 (2008), the Court of Appeal confirmed the judgment in favor of Disney on Wolf's claims, reversed the trial court on a contract interpretation issue that enabled Disney to correct accounting errors made in favor of Wolf, and clarified the application of the implied covenant of good faith and fair dealing to contracts containing discretionary rights provisions.

-Mr. Katz argued the appeal in Corwin v.
+Marty represented various Disney companies, and briefed and argued the appeal, in Corwin v.
 The Walt Disney Company, 475 F.3d 1239 (11 Cir.
 2007).
 This was a copyright case, in which the plaintiff claimed that the Epcot theme park, as built, infringed a painting allegedly shown to Disney in the 1960s.
 The Eleventh Circuit upheld the district court's decision granting summary judgment in favor of Walt Disney World Co., based on the application of the extrinsic test for assessing claimed similarities, and the doctrine of independent creation.
 Based on the application of Daubert, the Eleventh Circuit also upheld the district court’s decision striking the testimony of the experts proffered by Corwin on the claimed similarities.

 Other representative matters include claims arising from or involving:

-Participation accounting and contract disputes involving writers, actors and other participants
+Participation accounting and contract disputes involving rights holders, writers, actors and other participants

-Copyright infringement and idea submission claims involving motion pictures and theme parks
+Copyright infringement and idea submission claims involving motion pictures, theme parks and music rights

-Disputes over basic cable distribution rights, focusing on rights of assignment and accounting issues
+Disputes over basic cable distribution rights, including disputes focusing on rights of assignment and accounting issues

 Disputes over merchandising rights and accounting issues involving cartoon characters